deswa7310/E101-AVC-Project-Team-11/Weekly Update Doc.md

 - Core is now complete!
 Now onto completion.
 I have some ideas on the logic, but don't feel like you need to consult me.
 I'll look into user input or even automatic detection, but for now, I think three files is a good idea.
 - I'll also work on optmizing core for later.
 I don't know how much I can cut it down, but hopefully I can remove around 30 lines or so.
 - Another reminder - **Please add labels** (I just think they look neat lol)
+- Completion has now been completed - wow that was fast.
+Anyway, milestones have now been updated to match our current status, everyone please move into code optimzations or challenge.
+If you do find a method better than the one we currently have, submit a pull request anyway - you never know if it massively improves work flow or not